 In July 2014, the IASB issued the final version of IFRS 9 Financial Instruments which reflects all phases of the financial instruments project and replaces IAS 39 Financial Instruments: Recognition and Measurement and all previous versions of IFRS 9.
 The standard introduces new requirements for classification and measurement, impairment, and hedge accounting.
-IFRS 9 is effective for annual periods beginning on or after 1 January 2018, with early application permitted.
+IFRS 9 is effective for annual periods beginning on or after 1 January 2018, with early application permitted, it is still in the endorsement process of EU.
 Retrospective application is required, but comparative information is not compulsory.
 Early application of previous versions of IFRS 9 (2009, 2010 and 2013) is permitted if the date of initial application is before 1 February 2015.
 The adoption of IFRS 9 will have an effect on the classification and measurement of the Group's financial assets, but no impact on the classification and measurement of the Group's financial liabilities.